 Rising drug prices affect everyone, with double-digit price hikes for brand name drugs becoming more common.
 This not only can jeopardize access to medications, it puts financial strain on patients and taxpayers.
 In fact, brand price inflation was a key driver of total drug spending in 2016, which reached a record high of $450 billion.

 CVS Caremark, our pharmacy benefit management business (PBM), uses multiple strategies to help protect consumers from rising drug prices, including competition to negotiate discounts, promoting the appropriate use of lower-cost, clinically equivalent medicines and developing innovative approaches to lower patients’ out-of-pocket costs at the pharmacy.
 We also developed the capability for PBM clients to apply negotiated discounts at the point of sale, to reduce a member’s out-of-pocket cost for a prescription.

 Pharmacists can influence patients to stay compliant with medications.

 Pharmacists are among the most accessible health care providers, and thanks to their frequent interaction with patients, are in a unique position to assist.
-They can help coordinate care, spot red flags, and offer solutions such as prescription refill reminders and the ScriptSync medication synchronization program to encourage patients with chronic conditions to stay adherent to their medication and treatment plans.5 In fact, research has shown that patients with chronic conditions who receive support from pharmacists are more likely to reach their blood glucose, blood pressure, and cholesterol goals.6
+They can help coordinate care, spot red flags, and offer solutions such as prescription refill reminders and the ScriptSync medication synchronization program to encourage patients with chronic conditions to stay adherent to their medication and treatment plans.

 In addition to day-to-day interactions with patients, CVS Pharmacy’s Pharmacy Advisor program engages CVS Caremark plan members who are diagnosed with chronic conditions either face-to-face when they fill prescriptions at CVS Pharmacy or by phone for members who choose mail service pharmacy.